gsajith/inbox-zero/README.md

 ## Navigate to http://localhost:8000 to see the app running locally!
 - Authorize your app with the Gmail account you want to scan:
 - Click the "Authorize" button
-- Navigate past the "This app isn't verified" screen, if shown, by clicking "Advanced" and "Go to <app name>" Grant the required permissions to read your email
+- Navigate past the "This app isn't verified" screen, if shown, by clicking "Advanced" and "Go to app name"
+- Grant the required permissions to read your email

 ## Fetch your emails:
 - Click the "Fetch emails" button